EDCD/EDDI/SpeechResponder/Variables.md

   - *destinationName* - the currently selected destination (including in-system destinations).
   - *destinationLocalizedName* - the localized name of the currently selected destination, if available.
   - *credit_balance* - the current credit balance of the commander, if available.
+  - *breathable_atmosphere* - true if you are on foot in an area with a breathable atmosphere.
+  - *telepresence_multicrew* - true if you are participating in telepresence multicrew.
+  - *physical_multicrew* - true if you are participating in physical multicrew.

 ---
 ## Traffic